florianschanda/miss_hit/README.md

 If you have MATLAB in your production code and want to improve code quality then this tool-suite is for you.

-## Tools
+## Tools & Documentation

-All tools are documented here: https://florianschanda.github.io/miss_hit/
+All tools and language features are documented here: https://florianschanda.github.io/miss_hit/

 We intend to provide more tools later, please refer to the